Neukirchen-Vluyn: Economy

 The Trox Group has its headquarters in Neukirchen-Vluyn.
 There are other large businesses in town: Arinox, MEDA, Pionier Absaugtechnik, Schwing Technologies, LED Linear, Ornua.

 Sights

-Mills, typically to those found in the Netherlands, from the 18th and 19th century, colonies of cole minings as well as the water castle Bloemersheim are witnesses of Neukirchen-Vluyn's history.
+Mills, typically to those found in the Netherlands, from the 18th and 19th century, colonies of coal minings as well as the water castle Bloemersheim are witnesses of Neukirchen-Vluyn's history.
 Historical city tours and the local museum display the influence of agriculture and mining on the development of the town.
 The museum is located in the cultural hall "Kulturhalle", where one can enjoy exhibitions of art and live music on a regular basis.
 The classical concerts in the courtyard of the castle are further a constant in Neukirchen-Vluyn's entertainment schedule.
 For recreation, the town offers various trails for horseback riding and hiking as well as a golf court.